 Fortunately, the older I became, the more I continued to avoid the news.
 In fact, my father’s obsessive addiction to the news was becoming taxing on all of us.
 Every evening was at least a three-hour news fest as he flipped from the ending of one news channel to view the beginning of another’s broadcast.

-Our primary goal is to stay alive for as long as possible.
-Of course, we also strive to have the best quality life and we are often willing to defend ourselves and our loved ones against anything that compromises this.
+We strive to have the best quality of life, and we are often willing to defend ourselves and our loved ones against anything that compromises this.

 What we do not know is that much of the ‘information’ media provides undermines our physical and mental health.
 In fact, they prey on anxieties.
 Media plays not only the largest role but holds one of the most predominant platforms for inducing rage, worry, anxiety, terror, doubt and division.